Build process and continuous integration

 Snapshot publication

-A snapshot artifact (suffixed with -SNAPSHOT) is automatically published after each commit on the main branch, except in the case of a release (see Release publication).
+A new snapshot version (suffixed with -SNAPSHOT) is automatically built and published each time a commit is pushed to the main branch.

 Release publication